Housing Stabilization and Community Living Services Definition

-Note:An organization that provides mental health services, employment or vocational services, or child care services as part of its Housing Stabilization and Community Living Services will complete the appropriate service section in addition to the Housing Stabilization and Community Living Services standards.
+Note:An agency that provides mental health services, employment or vocational services, or child care services as part of its Housing Stabilization and Community Living Services will complete the appropriate service section in addition to the Housing Stabilization and Community Living Services standards.

 Note:Though the term “human trafficking” is used throughout this section, there are additional terms that may be utilized, including sex trafficking, commercial sexual exploitation of children (CSEC), domestic minor sex trafficking, and minor prostitution.
 The term “victim” is commonly used when referring to individuals who have been trafficked to emphasize that they have been coerced and exploited, though the term “survivor” may also be used.